mlaaks/coherent-rtlsdr/README.md

-# coherent-rtlsdr, reworked
+# coherent-rtlsdr, reworked synchronization algorithm

 Mostly the same requirements as in my previous coherentsdr proof-of-concept.
 One added dependency, GNU Readline, for the shell.
-Some unworking features, adding and deleting receivers during runtime.
+Some unworking features: adding and deleting receivers during runtime, application does not always exit cleanly.

+Matlab client included.
+A system object interfacing to a .c MEX implementation (matlab c++ interfacing seems to be too slow).
+This is not built automatically by cmake, instead it has to be compiled manually (instructions in the folder).

 :zmq: - the zero message queue
 	sudo apt-get install libzmq3-dev